MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define DEFAULT_MAX_ACCELERATION      { 3000, 3000, 100, 10000 }
 ```
-When the velocity of any axis changes, its acceleration (or deceleration) in mm/s/s is limited by the current max acceleration setting.
+When the velocity of any axis changes, its acceleration (or deceleration) in mm/s/s (or °/s/s for rotational axes) is limited by the current max acceleration setting.
 Also see the *jerk* settings below, which specify the largest instant speed change that can occur between segments.

 A value of 3000 means that an axis may accelerate by 100mm/s within 1/30th of a second, or up to 3000mm/s (180000mm/m) in a full second.